JuliaGraphics/Luxor.jl/docs/src/animation.md

 ## Making the animation

-Building an animation such as a GIF or MOV file is best done outside Julia, using something like `ffmpeg`, with its thousands of options, which include frame-rate adjustment and color palette tweaking.
-The `animate` function has a go at running it on Unix platforms, and assumes that `ffmpeg` is installed.
-Inside `animate()`, the first pass creates a color palette, the second builds the file:
+For best results, you'll have to learn how to use something like `ffmpeg`, with its hundreds of options, which include codec selction, framerate adjustment and color palette tweaking.
+The `creategif` option for the `animate` function makes an attempt at running `ffmpeg` and assumes that it's installed.
+Inside `animate()`, the first pass creates a GIF color palette, the second builds the file:

 ```julia
 run(`ffmpeg -f image2 -i $(tempdirectory)/%10d.png -vf palettegen -y $(seq.stitle)-palette.png`)